House of Shields

 What you need to know

-House of Shields opened on New Montgomery Street in 1908 as a working-class saloon for the printing-trade workers and journalists who filled the surrounding buildings.
-The room has barely changed since: dark wood, a long bar that runs the length of the space, no clocks (intentionally, since 1908).
-Warren Harding allegedly drank his last cocktail here in 1923, hours before he died across the street at the Palace Hotel.
+House of Shields opened on New Montgomery Street in 1908 as a working-class saloon for the printing-trade workers and journalists in the surrounding buildings.
+The room has barely changed since: dark wood, a long bar that runs the length of the space, no clocks.
+Warren Harding reportedly drank his last cocktail here in 1923, hours before he died across the street at the Palace Hotel.

 The Drinks

-Classic cocktails done correctly without theatrics.
+Classic cocktails.
 The bar pours about 80 percent whiskey and the bartenders know every bottle.
-Beer and wine programs are tight rather than ambitious.
-Happy hour is generous.
+Beer and wine lists are focused.
+Happy hour is on the menu.

 The Space

 Two-story room with a mezzanine.
 Stained-glass skylights, original fixtures, mahogany bar.
-The crowd is a mix of after-work Financial District professionals and people who came specifically for the historic feel.
+The crowd mixes after-work Financial District professionals and visitors interested in the historic room.

 Practical Info